ppaszek/transcriptionalBursting/transcriptional model fitting/README.md

 The codes here underpin the data analysis and theoretical arguments in

->J. Bagnall, W. Rowe, N. Alachkar, J. Roberts, H. England, C. Clark, M Platt, D. A .Jackson, M. R. Muldoon and P. Paszek (2020),*Variability of the inducible gene expression is constrained by reciprocal bursting characteristics along gene-specific linear trends.*
+>J. Bagnall, W. Rowe, N. Alachkar, J. Roberts, H. England, C. Clark, M Platt, D. A .Jackson, M. R. Muldoon and P. Paszek, *Gene-Specific Linear Trends Constrain Transcriptional Variability of the Toll-like Receptor Signaling*, Cell Systems 11, 1–15, 2020

 To investigate models of transcriptional regulation we calculated exact, time-dependent distributions of the number mRNA transcripts per cell using the Chemical Master Equation (CME) and an approach similar to that in